NL4BLeonBoeijen/Setup-Groovy-Script/README.md

     </Item>
 </Order>
 ```
+> [!IMPORTANT]
+> * If you want to debug your groovy scripts in IDEA then **do not** put spaces in the file name.
+> * If you have spaces in your file name then the groovy script will run but it will not stop at Breakpoints.

   * In folder **_GroovyMappings/main** right click and select **New - CPI Script** and name it **xxx**
   * In folder **_GroovyMappings/test** right clikc and select **New - Test CPI Script** and name it **test_xxx**
   * Copy the file **xxx_value_mapping.xml** that is in this Github folder files and save it in the new folder **_data/valueMappings**